johansciard/ionos-power-control/README.md

 apt-get -y install samba-common
 ```

-**Note that the Cube script will require relevant permissions to remote shutoff the Servers.**
+**Note: the Cube script will require relevant permissions to remote shutoff the Servers.**

 ### Linux Server Setup
 > - Ensure that the root user on the Cube can access the Linux servers on the LAN via SSH keys - either a new SSH key generated from the Cube or that the Public Key RSA for the Servers exist in the Cube.